Abubakardatics123/langgraph/README.md

 - `hr_onboarding_workflow.py` - Core implementation of the LangGraph workflow
 - `run_workflow.py` - Simple script to execute the workflow
+- `run.sh` - Shell script to ensure the workflow runs with Python 3
 - `requirements.txt` - Required Python packages

 ## Extending the Workflow